-If you have chosen to explore dental implants as an option to replace your missing teeth, it’s important to learn more about how they work.
+If you choose to explore dental implants as an option to replace your missing teeth, learn more about how they work.
 Dental implants can actually replace teeth in a variety of ways.
-The advances in modern dentistry make it possible to replace one, multiple or all of your teeth with implants, the best tooth replacement solution available.
+The advances in modern dentistry make it possible to replace one, multiple or all your teeth with dental implants.
+Dental implants are the best tooth replacement solution available.

-Dr. Drew Shulman is a Philadelphia dentist that offers full service dental implants.
-He is a highly educated and passionate dentist who has helped many patients regain their confidence by restoring their smile with teeth implants.
+Dr. Drew Shulman is a dentist in NE Philadelphia that offers full service dental implants.
+He is a highly educated and passionate dentist who helps many patients regain their confidence.
 Dr. Shulman has experience placing every dental implant option.
-He utilizes implants to replace one tooth, multiple teeth, a whole arch of teeth, all teeth and to support a removable denture.
+He uses dental implants to replace one tooth, multiple teeth, a whole arch of teeth, all teeth, or to support a removable denture.

 Replacing a single missing tooth with a dental implant

 If you are only missing one tooth, your dentist will surgically place a single dental implant in the jaw bone.
 Your mouth will require about three to six months to heal properly.
 Then the dentist will attach an abutment.
 To complete the restoration, the dentist will attach a dental crown to the abutment.